Are you interested in living your life to the fullest? If your answer is yes, then let’s flow!

-You probably heard or used “going with the flow” expression.
+You probably heard or used the “going with the flow” expression.
 You might interpret it as indulging in your sensory pleasures.
-For instance, eat as much as you wish, act on your impulses and have as many partners as you want.
+For instance, eat as much as you wish, act on your impulses, and have as many partners as you want.
 In other words, chase pleasure and avoid pain.
 Interestingly, his ideology is deeply rooted even in some Eastern thought.

 While Life is Yours, Live Joyously

 A while back, I took a course with one of my favorite teachers, Edwin Bryant.
 In one of his lectures, he introduced a doctrine called Cārvāka (600 BCE).
 It is a rationalistic and skeptical philosophy based on logical fatalism and religious indifference.

 While Life is yours, live joyously

 None can escape Death’s searching eye

 When once this frame of ours they burn